Tailgating is a form of aggressive driving that endangers both people and property.

 Seek Legal Help from a St. Louis Auto Accident Lawyer

-Tailgating accidents can happen despite all preventive steps, and can cause serious injuries and substantial property damage.
+Tailgating accidents can happen despite all preventive steps and can cause serious injuries and substantial property damage.
 If you have been injured in a tailgating accident, you should seek immediate medical attention, because some internal injuries may not be immediately apparent and may start showing symptoms after a few hours or even days.

-You should also seek legal advice of an experienced St. Louis auto accident attorney, who can protect your rights, and ensure that you receive adequate compensation for your injuries and other losses.
+You should also seek the legal advice of an experienced St. Louis auto accident attorney, who can protect your rights, and ensure that you receive adequate compensation for your injuries and other losses.